avipars/CS-Resources/math/logic/README.md

 Python and programming aren't required for the course but its a good way to check your work! and view my sample program for testing logic * [here](/math/logic/program.py) using the SymPy library

-we also studied graph theory in the end of the course...
-I will add some more info on that as well!